 The Christian church is never at its best when we are fighting the battle of ideas.
-We are always at our best when we are living our faith in the nitty gritty details of ordinary life.
+We are always at our best when we are living our faith in the nitty-gritty details of ordinary life.

-That doesn’t meant that we should avoid social issues.
+That doesn’t mean that we should avoid social issues.
 Issues of Justice matter, but when we debate issues without seeing or respecting people, we do exactly the opposite of Jesus’s direct command to love our enemies, and we also misunderstand how the church is meant to work.

 One of my heroes is William Wilberforce.
 He and his friends, the Clapham Sect, transformed England and ended slavery through persistent and clever political action.
 I doubt though that even William Wilberforce would be very effective in the current political climate.